List of awards and nominations received by Jodie Foster: Chicago Film Critics Association

 The Chicago Film Critics Association (CFCA) is an association of professional film critics, who work in print, broadcast and online media, based in Chicago, Illinois, United States.
 The organization was founded in 1990 by film critics Sharon LeMaire and Sue Kiner, following the success of the first Chicago Film Critics Awards given out in 1988.
 The association compromises 60 members.
 Foster has received the award from the association once from four nominations.

 Chicago International Film Festival

 The Chicago International Film Festival is an annual film festival held every fall.
 Founded in 1964 by Michael Kutza, it is the longest-running competitive film festival in North America.
 At the age of 32, Foster became the youngest recipient of the festival's lifetime achievement award.

+Columbus Film Critics Association

+Critics' Choice Awards

+The Critics' Choice Awards (formerly known as the Broadcast Film Critics Association Award) is an awards show presented annually by the American-Canadian Critics Choice Association (CCA) to honor the finest in cinematic and television achievement.
+Written ballots are submitted during a week-long nominating period, and the resulting nominees are announced in December.
+The winners chosen by subsequent voting are revealed at the annual Critics' Choice Movie Awards ceremony in January.
+Additionally, special awards are given out at the discretion of the BFCA Board of Directors.
+Foster has been nominated twice.

+Critics' Choice Super Awards

+The Critics' Choice Super Awards honor the best in genre fiction film and television, including Superhero, Science Fiction/Fantasy, Horror and Action,.
+Written ballots are submitted during a week-long nominating period, and the resulting nominees are announced in December.
+The winners chosen by subsequent voting are revealed at the annual Critics' Choice Movie Awards ceremony in January.
+Additionally, special awards are given out at the discretion of the BFCA Board of Directors.
+Foster has been nominated twice.

 Dallas–Fort Worth Film Critics Association

-The Dallas–Fort Worth Film Critics Association is an organization of 31 print, radio/TV and internet journalists from Dallas–Fort Worth metroplex-based publications.
+The Dallas–Fort Worth Film Critics Association is an organization of 31 print, radio/TV and internet journalists from Dallas–Fort Worth metroplex–based publications.
 Foster has won two awards from the organisation.